Deep Sea and ABNJ Accounting

 Step 7: Populate extent and condition accounts

-Enter compiled data into the account structures presented in Section 3.3.
-For extent accounts, ensure the closing stock = opening stock + additions - reductions.
-For condition accounts, present raw variable values alongside calculated indicators.
+Enter compiled data into the account structures in Section 3.3.
+Ensure the closing stock = opening stock + additions - reductions.
+Document all data sources, measurement dates, quality ratings, and estimation methods in metadata.

 Step 8: Link accounts to policy frameworks